The1stMartian/attendance/README.md

 # Attendance Check-In App

-This is a basic R-Shiny check-in app, customized for masonic lodges.
+This is an R-Shiny attendance check-in app, customized for use by masonic lodges.
 The app records meeting attendance to a spread sheet, allowing general metrics to be analyzed.
-The app also prints current meeting information to the screen so data entry can be confirmed.
-If the wrong information is entered, simply re-enter the information.
+Current meeting information is also printed to the screen so data entry can be confirmed.
+If the wrong candidate, or event information was entered, simply re-enter the information and the entries will be replaced.

 ![App](./www/app.jpg)